isographlabs/isograph/docs-website/docs/backlog.md

 - Display multiple errors, parse etc. in parallel
   - Multiple errors when parsing the schema (is this possible??)
 - Do not look in artifact_directory, if project_root contains artifact_directory
+- Do not require that the exported name of an iso is anything in particular.
+  - Can we make the transform add an export if none is found??
+Probably!